© Copyright Acquisition International 2025 - All Rights Reserved.

 Spelling and Grammar

 The first step you should endeavour to take is to proof all of the text content on your flyer.
 Spelling mistakes are extremely common, and can easily slip through to print if you aren’t careful with checking over the copy on the file, while variable entries like dates, times and addresses can be subject to change between drafting and printing.
-It is important to check the final flyer design itself – mistakes with the text can often manifest between drafting it and populating the flyer design with it.
+It is important to check the final flyer design itself – mistakes with the text can often manifest between drafting it and populating the flyer template design with it.

 If you’ve been looking at the same design and the same text for some time, it can be hard to notice issues, even glaring spelling errors or incorrect dates.
 To increase your chances of picking them up, read the flyer backwards, word by word; your brain will be forced to engage with each word, instead of skimming over each sentence.
 You should also have a second person proof it after you, to make doubly sure nothing is missed.